 In this step, we fill the remaining blank space on the wing with small ovals.
 Notice they are all following the outer shape of the wings – and we draw as many as we can fit in.

-How to draw a butterfly: Complete wing pattern outline
+How to draw a butterfly wing patterns: finished outline drawing

 But of course, butterflies, particularly the tropical varieties, are full of colour.
 We have decided to give our butterfly a nice combination of orange and dark yellow for the inner wing cells, and a matching bright sky blue for the outer cells.